What's attendant care and what can I claim in TurboTax?

 • Security

-For those receiving in-home attendant care, claims may only be made for the period spent at home.
-For any of these expenses at home to qualify, the claimant must have a disability tax credit certificate from the CRA or written certification from a medical practitioner as to the necessity of the service provision to the care recipient.
+If you receive in-home attendant care, you can only claim expenses for the time spent at home.
+To qualify, you’ll need either a disability tax credit certificate from the CRA or a note from a medical practitioner confirming the care is needed.